 All switching devices have a residual resistance, which causes a slight increase in overall battery resistance and a subsequent voltage drop.

-Intrinsically safe (IS) batteries contain protection circuits that prevent the formation of high currents, which could lead to excess heat, sparks and explosion.
-Authorities mandate IS batteries for two-way radios, gas detectors and other electronic instruments operating in hazardous areas such as oil refineries, chemical plants and grain elevators.
-There are several levels of intrinsic safety, each serving a specific hazard level, and the requirements vary from country to country.
-The provisions are in addition to the protection circuit for lithium-ion, and the approval standards are rigorous.
-This results in a high price for the battery.
+Intrinsically safe (IS) batteries contain protection circuits that prevent excessive currents that could lead to excess heat, sparks and explosion.
+Agencies mandate intrinsically safe batteries for two-way radios, gas detectors and other electronic instruments that operate in hazardous areas such as oil refineries, chemical plants and grain elevators.

 Intrinsic safety requirements are divided into a specific hazard level and the requirements vary from country to country.
 North America has the Factory Mutual Research Corporation, Underwriters Laboratories (UL) and Canadian Standards Association (CSA).
 Europe has the ATEX directive; while in other countries follow the IECEx standards.
 To facilitate world trade, agencies engage in harmonization to eventually agree on a mutually approved standard.